-3.2.
-Pressure on Village Land-Use:
+Pressure on Village Land-Use and Local Advocacy:

 However, shortly after the passing of the new land laws, an amendment to the land Act No. 4 of 1999 was hurried through parliament by Bankers seen to represent market interests.
-The Gender Land Taskforce advocates, of over ten NGO's, reports that the amendment did not adhere to the consultative processes used in the run-up to the enactment of the new land laws.
+The Gender Land Taskforce advocates, of over ten NGO's and CBOs, reports that the amendment did not adhere to the consultative processes used in the run-up to the enactment of the new land laws.
 In so doing the amendment reversed many of the achievements of the NLP and new land laws with regard to common ownership, undeveloped (bare) land and notices with regard to mortgages, among others.
 The amendment is by far seen to favour the lenders in a mortgage and the civil society organisations have called for a re-examination of these clauses.

-A sample of villagers participating in a series of meetings on the fundamental principles of the NLP in context of poverty reduction wanted the Government to re-distribute land in such a way that each received enough to assist in the reduction of income poverty at the family level.
-It was emphasised that this issue be given greater emphasis even if it meant for the Government to resettle people from their current homes in search of larger acreages for economical viability (Lugoe et al, 2005).
+A sample of villagers who participated in a series of meetings on the fundamental principles of the NLP in context designing a strategic plan for the implementation of the land laws (SPILL) in 2004, wanted the Government to re-distribute land in such a way that each family received enough to assist in the reduction of income poverty.
+It was emphasised that this issue be given greater emphasis even if it meant for the Government to resettle people from their current homes in search of larger acreages for economical viability.